-In an era of increasing demands for accountability and transparency in all aspects of the business, employers want to know that their employees are trustworthy and reliable.
+We’re in an era of increasing demands for accountability and transparency in all aspects of business.
+So, employers want to know that their employees are trustworthy and reliable.
 As a result, many of them are reluctant to hire people with criminal backgrounds.
+This is especially true when they don’t have the right tools for hiring.

 Here are 6 tools (and programs) for second chance hiring.